corticalstack/corticalstack.github.io/aboutme.md

             being submitted to the journal <em>Applied Soft Computing</em> for publication.<br><br>
             Living in a changed world with COVID-19, I want to be part of the fight, using my skills and time for something good, worthy and helpful.
-Hence, for my Masters thesis project I'm currently working to architect, develop and evaluate an COVID-19 unified research cockpit in which subfields of artificial intelligence, including natural language processing (NLP) and deep learning (DL), are leveraged to search, mine and explore COVID-19 related unstructured academic literature.
+Hence, for my Masters thesis project I'm currently working to architect, develop and evaluate a COVID-19 unified research cockpit.
+Subfields of artificial intelligence, including natural language processing (NLP) and deep learning (DL), will be leveraged to search, mine and explore COVID-19 related unstructured academic literature.
 Features including Q&A based knowledge discovery, automated literature summarization, topic classification and clustering, entity graph analysis and time series visualisation will provide decision-making support to medical researchers so the best-informed next stage research actions can